-If you're studying physics, there are few more exhilarating classrooms than a roller coaster.
+If you enjoy studying physics (and who doesn't), there are few more exhilarating classrooms than roller coasters.
 Roller coasters are driven almost entirely by basic inertial, gravitational and centripetal forces, all manipulated in the service of a great ride.
-Amusement parks keep upping the ante, building faster and more complex roller coasters, but the fundamental principles at work remain the same.
+Amusement parks keep upping the ante, building faster and more complex roller coasters, but the fundamental principles at work remain basically the same.

 In this article, we'll examine the principles that keep coaster cars flying around on their tracks.
 We'll also look at the hardware that keeps everything running, as well as the forces that make the rides so much fun.